Last Updated on

 “Past performance is no guarantee of future results.”

-Most fund rating agencies do suggest that their star ratings are backward-looking assessments.
+Most fund rating agencies do suggest that their star ratings are backwards-looking assessments.
 And since past performance is no guarantee of good future performance, one should consider the limitations of these ratings when making investment decisions based on them.

 At best, these ratings should be considered as a sort of filtering mechanism when selecting mutual fund(s) to invest in.
-Both for lumpsum and regular SIP investments.
+Both for lumpsum and SIP investments.

 My view is that these ratings may not be even a good starting point for research.
 I prefer taking the data and analyzing it myself.